dragoneblu-dev/ValillaDesk/README.md

 2. Double-click on `index.html` to open it in your browser.
 3. Click on **"Create New Workspace"** to initialize your working folder on your PC.

-⚠️ **Browser Compatibility:** Since VanillaDesk heavily relies on the modern *File System Access API* to physically write files to your hard drive, a Chromium-based browser is required (**Google Chrome, Microsoft Edge, Brave, Opera**).
+⚠️ **Browser Compatibility:** Since VanillaDesk heavily relies on the modern *File System Access API* to physically write files to your hard drive, a Chromium-based browser is required (**Google Chrome, Microsoft Edge, Opera**).
 Browsers like Safari or Firefox do not yet fully support these APIs natively.

 📧 **Email:** [dragoneblu@gmail.com](mailto:dragoneblu@gmail.com)

 ## License
 This project is licensed under the **MIT License**.
 You are free to use, study, modify, and distribute it, even for commercial purposes.
-See the [LICENSE.txt](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ---